Written by Simon Addison – Climate Change Advisor, IFAW

 The African Climate Summit presents a unique opportunity for Kenya to lead African countries in highlighting these and other climate impacts whilst also showing how those countries are designing and implementing innovative solutions that can serve as a model for the rest of the world.
 One such solution is Kenya’s County Climate Change Fund, which delivers local climate finance directly to communities so they can implement their own climate adaptation plans.

 protecting nature to address climate change

 The African Climate Summit also offers a valuable platform to highlight nature conservation and wildlife protection as key tools for tackling climate change.
-As the IPCC has shown, agriculture, forestry and land use changes that threaten endangered wildlife and critical ecosystems, such as deforestation, industrial development and urbanisation, also contribute up to 24% of global greenhouse gas emissions.
+As the IPCC has shown, agriculture, forestry, and land use changes that threaten endangered wildlife and critical ecosystems, such as deforestation, industrial development, and urbanization, also contribute up to 24% of global greenhouse gas emissions.